Bridging the gap between academic research, data analysis and strategic infrastructure planning

 With all the latest news, events and publications discover more about DAFNI

-DAFNI takes pivitol role in shaping the development of Digital Twins
+DAFNI takes pivotal role in shaping the development of Digital Twins

 DAFNI team leader, Samuel Chorlton, takes a leading role in shaping the Digital Twin Hub (DT Hub) and will address the many challenges and opportunities it will encounter along the way.